forcePanda/Webhook2Flow-Framework/README.md

 - Understanding of Apex-Defined Data Types(don't be scared, it's very easy to understand)

 ## How to use it?
 The whole set up relies on the mappings stored in the Webhook2FlowHandler__mdt custom metadata type.
-So let's take a look at that.
+So let's start with that.

 ### Webhook2FlowHandler(CMDT)
 This CMDT stores the mappings of incoming Webhook events and their respective handler Flows.